 Lafayette’s Computing and Networks Acceptable Use Policy requires that users comply with all applicable federal, state, and local laws, including laws pertaining to copyright.

 Campus network users who violate copyright law by using file-sharing programs to exchange music, videos, software, or other digital content without the consent of the copyright owner risk losing network access; repeated violations will result in disciplinary action.

-When the college receives a violation notice stating that copyright infringement has been detected on Lafayette’s network, ITS notifies the network user that they must remove or disable access to the infringing material on their computer.
+When the college receives a violation notice stating that copyright infringement has been detected on Lafayette’s network, Information Technology Services (ITS) notifies the network user that they must remove or disable access to the infringing material on their computer.
 Upon a second notification to a student, network access for their personal computer will be suspended and the matter will be referred to the Office of the Dean of Students for appropriate disciplinary action.
 Upon a second notification to faculty or other employee, the appropriate senior officer of the college will determine the action to be taken.
 Lafayette College will terminate all network access for anyone who repeatedly infringes on the rights of copyright holders.

 Q: What is copyright?